Alan-Lima97/WeatherApp/README.md

 # Weather App 🌦️

-A simple desktop application in Python using PyQt5 that shows the weather forecast for any city in the world using the OpenWeather public API.
+A desktop application in Python using PyQt5 that shows the weather forecast for any city in the world using the OpenWeather public API.

 ---